LamininSolutions/mfsql-connector/source/getting-started/installation-overview/index.rst

 can upgrade to release 4, however release 4 cannot be downgraded to release 3.

-Key features of the installation package
+Key features of the installation packages
 ----------------------------------------

--  There is only one installation package for all modules.
+-  MFSQL Connector installation package has two packages for installation: the main application and a separate package for the deployment of the Web API.
--  The same installation file is used to install/transfer files on the developer desktop, the M-Files server or the SQL Server.
+-  The main installation package is used to install/transfer files on the developer desktop, the M-Files server or the SQL Server.
 These are often the same computer in testing/development scenarios.
+   The installation of the Web API is only used for M-Files Cloud deployments of MFSQL Connector when the context menu functionality is required.
 -  The different modules are licensed by installing the license file to the vault applications. `Contact us <mailto:MFSQL@lamininsolutions.com>`__ if your license has expired.